ng-matero/extensions/projects/docs/src/app/pages/components/color-picker/color-picker.md

 ##### Properties

-The color picker component is just like a `matInput`
+The color picker component is just like a `matInput`.

 | Name | Description |
 | :--- | :--- |